 Instrumentation: Violoncello, Violin, Piano

 for soprano, prepared piano and electronics (may also be diffused as an acousmatic piece)

 Year: 2008 Duration: 9'

-Based on a text written in 1988 in memory of a friend who passed away, transient was written in 2008 being scored for soprano, prepared piano and two electronic sources, one consisting of live processing, the other including the text – whispered, spoken and sung – transformed in the electronic studio.
+Based on a text written in memory of a friend who passed away in 1988, Transient was written in 2008 for soprano, prepared piano and two electronic sources, one consisting of live processing, the other including the text – whispered, spoken and sung – transformed in the electronic studio.
 Another important vocal source is breathing, imagined as a metaphor of life after life.
 The unfolding of the music is based on a relational system where a word (a phrase or a concept) of the poem is associated to a specific pitch.
-Thus syntactic relations between pitch and word (meaning) become musical phrases articulated in six sections corresponding to the six verses of the text.Additional Info:
+The syntactic relations established between pitch and word (meaning) have generated musical phrases articulated in six sections corresponding to the six verses of the text.Additional Info:

 Text by John Palmer.
 Selected at the 36th Bourges International Competition Electroacoustic Music 2009 in Section II: Trivium – 3rd category.
 May also be performed as a duo (soprano & electronics) or as an acousmatic work.

 Acousmatic version first performed at JSEM/MSJ Electroacoustic Festival 2009, Nagoya City University, Japan, 10th May 2009.

-Duo version premiered by Marie-Pierre Roy (soprano), John Palmer (electronics) at the Contemporanea Festival, Udine, Italy in 2011.
+Duo version premiered by Marie-Pierre Roy (soprano) and John Palmer (electronics) at the Contemporanea Festival, Udine, Italy in 2011.

 Instrumentation: Electronics, Soprano, Piano